-You keep opening the book to random pages, and nearly everything you find is utter nonsense.
+Norm keeps opening the book to random pages, and nearly everything he finds is utter nonsense.
 Either it is meaningless, completely irrelevant, disgusting or downright wrong.

-If you are a scientist it is even worse, and it starts with the very first line:
+If Norm is a scientist it is even worse, and it starts with the very first line: